 In 1972 at the Fresno, California Chandler Executive Airport, two general aviation pilots who loved the sight and sounds of WWII aircraft came up with a plan to have a warbird fly-in and called it “The Gathering of Warbirds”.
 They invited a P51 Mustang, a B25 Mitchel, and a Grumman Hellcat.
 For the next 5 years, Chandler was the “Home of the Warbirds”.
 Then in 1977, the Gathering of Warbirds moved to Madera Municipal Airport.
 For the next 14 years, the event kept growing, until a change in management moved it to the Fresno Air Terminal.
 However, as time passed on, the Gathering was unable to sustain itself.

 At the Gathering of Warbirds Reunion, our mission is to build awareness of WWII aircraft, as well as the men and women who were involved during that Era in American History.
-We thank you for your support and participation, and we look forward to seeing you at next year’s Gathering of Warbirds Reunion.
-The Gathering of Warbirds Reunion, Inc.
+We thank you for your support and participation, and we look forward to seeing you at this year’s Reunion.

 Gathering of Warbirds Reunion is a 501(c)3 Non-Profit organization.